Renal Cell Carcinoma subtyping: learning from multi-resolution localization

 Currently, the gold standard to classify \gls{rcc} subtypes consists in the microscopic visual assessment of \gls{he} samples, performed by a pathologist though the microscope.
 These specimen consist most often of physical slides and, in some centers provided with scanner, of virtual slides: the so-called \glspl{wsi}.

 The visual diagnosis of the large \glspl{wsi} is known to be both effort-requiring and time-consuming, resulting in poor alignment between pathologists in some cases.
-Ultimately, these aspects have a great impact on diagnosis, prognosis and treatment of RCC neoplasms~\cite{ponzio2023improving}.
+Ultimately, these aspects have a great impact on diagnosis, prognosis and treatment of \gls{rcc} neoplasms~\cite{ponzio2023improving}.

-Computerized methods represents an interesting opportunity to improve the productivity, as well as the objectivity, of the microscopy-based RCC diagnosis~\cite{ponzio2023improving}.
-In this regards, recent evidences suggest that \glspl{cnn}, a famous class of supervised deep learning algorithms, may be proficiently applied to the classification of \gls{rcc} subtypes~\cite{ponzio2023improving}.
+Computerized methods represents an interesting opportunity to improve the productivity, as well as the objectivity, of the microscopy-based \gls{rcc} diagnosis~\cite{ponzio2023improving}.
+In this regards, recent evidences suggest that \glspl{cnn}, the most popular class of supervised deep learning algorithms, may be proficiently applied to the classification of \gls{rcc} subtypes~\cite{ponzio2023improving}.
 This is mainly due to the \glspl{cnn}' capability to discover unseen data structures and extract robust features representation~\cite{ponzio2023improving, ponzio2019dealing}.
-Nonetheless, much of their strength depend on the exploitation of large labeled datasets: \glspl{cnn} are data-hungry supervised algorithms, which demand a large amount of annotated training sample to learn an effective data representation~\cite{mascolini2022exploiting, huang2023self}.
-This aspect is a strong limitation, especially in the histological field~\cite{ponzio2023w2wnet}, where the samples annotation requires a skilled pathologist to visually scrutinise each \glspl{wsi} and to divide it into sub-regions, homogeneous in terms of tissue architecture, lastly assigned to a corresponding label.
-This approach, known in the literature as \say{\gls{roi}-cropping procedure}~\cite{ponzio2023w2wnet}, is known to be tedious and time consuming for the pathologist, and also prone to error as well, with the concrete risk of compromising the models training phase due to an inaccurate labelling.
+Nonetheless, much of their strength depend on the exploitation of large labelled datasets: \glspl{cnn} are data-hungry supervised algorithms that require a substantial amount of annotated training samples to learn effective data representations~\cite{mascolini2022exploiting, huang2023self}.
+This aspect is a strong limitation, especially in the histological field~, where annotating samples demands the expertise of a skilled pathologist\cite{ponzio2023w2wnet}.
+Each \glspl{wsi} must be visually scrutinized and divided into sub-regions that are homogeneous in tissue architecture, and then assigned a corresponding label.
+This approach, known as \say{\gls{roi}-cropping procedure}, is extremely tedious and time-consuming for the pathologist~\cite{ponzio2023w2wnet}.
+Moreover, it is prone to errors, which may compromise the model’s training phase due to inaccurate labelling.

-As a consequence, \gls{ssl} has been recently attracting considerable interest, being able to describe data structures via robust featurization, without requiring any supervision in term of samples annotations~\cite{mascolini2022exploiting, ciga2022self}.
-Unfortunately, most self-supervised techniques exploit natural-scene image properties, which are not suitable for histopathology specimen, as evidenced by some recent works~\cite{mascolini2022exploiting, ciga2022self}.
+In this regard, \gls{ssl} has been recently attracting considerable interest, due to its ability to describe complex patterns via robust featurization, without requiring any supervision in term of samples annotations.
+Nonetheless, most self-supervised techniques exploit natural-scene image properties, which are not suitable for histopathology specimen~\cite{mascolini2022exploiting, ciga2022self}.